Jesus Taught in Greek

 A Brief Summary of these Points

 Jesus taught primarily in Greek with a few Aramaic words thrown in.
 We know that the Gospels sources we used today are Greek.
-There are many academics who make the claim that Jesus taught in Greek, but their claims is that the lost original sources that were Aramaic.
+There are many academics who make the claim that Jesus taught in Greek, but their claims is that the lost original sources were Aramaic.
 However, looking at the text as a translator, this claim is not only unlikely but it seems impossible.

 Jesus's Greek was not standard Greek but a common tongue, primarily Greek with a few local words added to it.
 Jesus's words contain Aramaic words in Greek sentences that are not translated.
 Speaking as a translator, when translating a text from one language to another, no one leaves some words untranslated, unless those belong to a different language.
 Rarely, the words of another language are translated as well, but typically those "foreign" words are left untranslated so readers can know that the writer or speaker used a different language at that point in the text.

-Jesus's Greek commonly contained untranslated Aramaic words ("satan", "mammon", etc.) If all of Christ's words were originally Aramaic, why would some be left untranslated?
-This includes words he used frequently ("pharisee", "amen").
+Jesus's Greek commonly contained untranslated Aramaic words ("satan," "mammon," etc.) If all of Christ's words were originally Aramaic, why would some be left untranslated?
+This includes words he used frequently ("pharisee," "amen").
 None of these words are difficult to translate into Greek, but the same words are consistently not translated.
 Many of these words were adopted into Latin, via the Latin Vulgate that was the only Bible in the West for a thousand years.
 This use of a few local words is a sign of a "common" tongue, that is, a shared language used in many areas with their own local languages.
 This is why the Greek of the Bible is called "koine," the Greek word that means "common."
 Doesn't it seem more likely that these untranslated words are in the Greek text because they are the Aramaic words that Jesus used while speaking Greek?

-The OT books of the Maccabees does not exist in Hebrew.
+The OT books of the Maccabees do not exist in Hebrew.
 It only exists in Greek Septuagint.
 The fact that these books were never copied or circulated in Hebrew tells us a lot about the language of the Jewish people at the time.
 These books are not including in the Protestant Bible because they did not in the Hebrew one, but they were always part of the OT prior to the Protestant revolt and are still part of the Catholic and Orthodox Bibles.
 These books tell the story about the Judean revolt against Greek rule.
 The Jewish holiday Hanukkah is based upon the story of the Maccabees.

 More evidence that Greek was the region's common tongue comes from the names of the Apostles.
 Five of the twelve Apostles bore Greek names instead of Aramaic ones.
 There were two Simons, the name of a Greek demigod, Phillip, Alexander the Great's father, Andrew, from the Greek word for "manly," and Thaddeus, which means "gift from God" in Greek (as Matthew means "gift of God" in Aramaic).
 However, Latin was also appearing in Judean names during the time of Jesus, indicating its use was spreading.
 Luke and Mark are both Latin, from Lucius and Marcus, Roman heroes.
 The era of direct Roman administration had only begun in Judea about 30 years earlier.

 From the beginning of the Hellenistic era in 332 BC, Greek forms of traditional Hebrew names begin to appear.
-So we see traditional Hebrew names and spelling like Matthew along side their Hellenized versions, like Mattathias.
+So we see traditional Hebrew names and spelling like Matthew alongside their Hellenized versions, like Mattathias.
 "Simon" is by far the most popular name in the NT.
 Twelve different men bearing that name.
 "Simon" actually means "flat-nosed" in Greek, and could have been a humorous reference to the size of the Judean people's nose.
 Prior to the Greek era, the traditional name Simeon was used.
 The name first appears with the founder of the Hasmodan dynasty, Simon Thassi of the Macabees who took control of the region about 200 years after the beginning of the Hellenistic era.
 This is, of course, the story told in the books of the Macabees.

-Need a another argument?
+Need another argument?
 In the Gospels, Jesus's words contain a very mysterious Greek word (read this article about it).
 No one knows what this word means.
 This word doesn't only appear once, but twice in two different Gospels in a very important context, the Lord's Prayer.
 The word is unmistakably Greek with a Greek prefix and root.
 If Jesus spoke in Aramaic, why did the supposed translator make up a word in Gree, one that no one understands?
 If there was an unknown or untranslatable or even difficult Aramaic word, why wouldn't the translator simply use it directly as with the Aramaic words above?
 And this didn't happen once, but twice, possibly with two different translators.
 How likely does that seem to any reasonable person?

 The Main Arguments Against Jesus Speaking Greek